Meet the Board

 President Daniels Real Estate

-Kevin Daniels is the President of Nitze-Stagen &Co., Inc. and Daniels Real Estate Over the last few years his development team has received two National Preservation Awards and numerous local & state awards for their work.
-Recently he was named as the first recipient of the Urban Hero award from International Sustainability Institute, and received the Washington State Special Achievement Award and the Judge’s Choice Award from the National Association of Office & Industrial Properties for his work to save the historic First United Methodist Church in Seattle.
+Kevin Daniels is a founding board member of the Alliance for Pioneer Square.
+He is President of Daniels Real Estate.
+His development team has received two National Preservation Awards and numerous local & state awards for their work.
+He was named as the first recipient of the Urban Hero award from International Sustainability Institute, and received the Washington State Special Achievement Award and the Judge’s Choice Award from the National Association of Office & Industrial Properties for his work to save the historic First United Methodist Church in Seattle.
 The American Institute of Architects has made him an honorary member in Seattle for his body of work.
 Mr. Daniels serves on the Board of Trustees for the National Trust for Historic Preservation where he is vice-chair of the Preservation and Audit Committees.
-He also serves on the Board of Regents for Gonzaga University and is co-chair of the Alliance for Pioneer Square.
+He also serves on the Board of Regents for Gonzaga University.
 Until recently he served on the board of the Gonzaga Business Forum that sponsors Seattle Trek’s annual luncheon and Gonzaga’s Annual Vintner Dinner & Auction in Seattle.
 Mr. Daniels serves on the boards of the Washington Trust for Historic Preservation and Historic Seattle as a board emeriti.